adoroszlai/ozone/hadoop-hdds/docs/content/start/_index.md

 <h2>Running Ozone from Docker Hub</h2>

-You can try out Ozone using docker hub without downloading the official release.
+You can try Ozone using docker hub without downloading the official release.
 This makes it easy to explore Ozone.
 <br />
   {{<card title="Starting ozone inside a single container" link="start/StartFromDockerHub.md" link-text="Ozone In Docker" image="start/docker.png">}}
   The simplest and easiest way to start an ozone cluster